-Acknowledging our socio-technical landscape, I neither wish to downplay what is happening nor to lapse into ``catastrophe talk.''
-But if these risks are left unaddressed, democratic societies face a genuine and pressing danger.
-Consequently, the task of responsible AI is not solely regulatory in character but normative.
-It concerns how our technological trajectory ought to be shaped in light of the \textit{common good}.
-As Seth Lazar (\citeyear{lazar2025governing}) observes, these systems act as ``algorithmic intermediaries'' that wield structural power over our ``Algorithmic City''; allowing them to issue unchecked categorical verdicts permits an unjustified exercise of political power.
-In other words, insofar as AI systems already function as epistemic forces within democratic processes, this underscores the urgency of articulating stringent norms governing what they may assert, deny, or are required to abstain from saying.
+I wish neither to downplay what is happening nor to lapse into “catastrophe talk.”
+Yet if these risks remain unaddressed, democratic societies face a pressing danger.
+Responsible AI is therefore a normative project with direct implications for regulation.
+It concerns how technological development should be shaped in light of the common good.
+Seth Lazar's (\citeyear{lazar2025governing}) account of AI systems as ``algorithmic intermediaries'' that wield structural power within our ``Algorithmic City'' gives this urgency concrete form.
+When such systems issue unchecked categorical verdicts, they exercise that power without adequate justification.
+Insofar as AI systems already function as epistemic forces within democratic processes, we need stringent norms governing what they may assert or deny, and when they are required to abstain.